 Credit card investments are captured immediately after submission of the investment.
 Your credit card investment will be marked as “received” once the funds have been successfully received and credited to your investment (usually a few days after capture).ACH Investments

-Funds are only withdrawn from an investor’s account once a company has exceeded their minimum funding goal and escrow has been opened.
-Therefore, until this happens, the status of the investment will remain “not received.”
-Once the escrow account has been opened, the funds committed via ACH investments can take up to 3-4 business days for them to reach a company’s escrow account, and 10 days to clear once received.
+Funds committed via ACH investments can take up to 3-4 business days to reach a company’s escrow account, and up to 10 days to clear once received.

-If an ACH investment fails, you will be notified immediately with a link to update your payment information with a follow up email a few days later to confirm your payment information.Wire Transfers
+If an ACH investment fails, you will be notified with a follow-up email containing a link to update your payment information.Wire Transfers

 Wire transfers are completed outside of our platform, meaning you will need to contact your bank independently to execute the transfer.
 Until you contact your bank and wire the funds, the status of your investment will remain “not received.”- Where can I find wire instructions?

-You can find instructions to complete your wire transfer in your email inbox following the execution of a subscription agreement or by emailing IR@GOTV.com.
+You can receive instructions to complete your wire transfer by emailing IR@GOTV.com following the execution of a subscription agreement.